 The FAST program is a bilateral initiative between the U.S. and Canada.
 The program is designed to harmonize, as much as possible, the processes for clearance of commercial shipments at our shared border.
-The intent is for importers and carriers in U.S. Customs' Customs - Trade Partnership Against Terrorism (C-TPAT) program or Canada's Partners in Protection (PIP) program, to undergo the clearance process more efficiently by reducing Customs information requirements, providing greater resources for FAST participants, applying shared technology and minimizing physical inspections.
+The intent is for importers and carriers in CBP's Customs - Trade Partnership Against Terrorism (C-TPAT) program or Canada's Partners in Protection (PIP) program, to undergo the clearance process more efficiently by reducing Customs information requirements, providing greater resources for FAST participants, applying shared technology and minimizing physical inspections.

 The program was implemented for U.S.-bound shipments at certain ports in December 2002.
-It is designed as a paperless cargo release system.
-The next release system under the program is a Pre-Arrival Processing System (PAPS), which will use barcode technology for clearance and is anticipated to be implemented later this year.
+It was designed as a paperless cargo release system.
+The next release system under the program is a Pre-Arrival Processing System (PAPS), which uses barcode technology for clearance and is implemented in a several border ports.

-Note:PAPS is for U.S. inbound shipments only and is not interchangeable with Canada's PARS system, which covers commercial shipments into Canada.
+Note: PAPS is for U.S. inbound shipments only and is not interchangeable with Canada's PARS system, which covers commercial shipments into Canada.